sally/store-spotter/README.md

 The rough idea is that, given an address, the program will attempt to refine the entire list of ~1800 stores to a much shorter list to iterate through and check distances against by finding stores in the immediate proximity of the input address.

 More specifically, if I enter `633 Folsom St, San Francisco, CA 94107`, the program will look for all stores with the zip code `94107` and find the one closest to the input using [Haversine's formula](https://en.wikipedia.org/wiki/Haversine_formula) and lat/lng coordinates.
 If there are no stores with that zip code, it will relax its search to stores in the city `San Francisco`, and determine the nearest one.
-If there are no stores in that city, it will relax its search further to stores in the county `San Francisco County`, ... etc. The bulk of this process can be seen automated [here](https://github.com/parkyngj/geo-challenge/blob/master/app/helpers/store_helper.rb).
+If there are no stores in that city, it will relax its search further to stores in the county `San Francisco County`, ... etc. The bulk of the code to automate this process can be found [here](https://github.com/parkyngj/geo-challenge/blob/master/app/helpers/store_helper.rb).

 Some key Ruby libraries I used were [Geocoder](https://github.com/alexreisner/geocoder) and [Haversine](https://github.com/kristianmandrup/haversine).
 The former was to retrieve location information (including county and lat/lng) for an input address, and the latter was to accurately calculate great-circle distance between two points (i.e. shortest distance over the earth's surface) given the lat/lng coordinates of the respective points.